oracle/coherence/prj/coherence-rag-parent/models/coherence-rag-anthropic/README-Integration-Testing.md

 1. **Real API Mode**: Tests run against the actual OpenAI API
 2. **WireMock Mode**: Tests run against recorded API responses

-The mode is automatically determined based on the `OPENAI_API_KEY` environment variable:
+The mode is automatically determined based on the `ANTHROPIC_API_KEY` environment variable:
-- Real API: When `OPENAI_API_KEY` does NOT start with "test"
+- Real API: When `ANTHROPIC_API_KEY` does NOT start with "test"
-- WireMock: When `OPENAI_API_KEY` starts with "test" or is not set
+- WireMock: When `ANTHROPIC_API_KEY` starts with "test" or is not set

 ## Cost-Effective Testing